Unleash/unleash/docs/database-schema.md

 # Schema

-This document describes our current database schama used in PostgreSQL.
+This document describes our current database schema used in PostgreSQL.
 We use db-migrate to migrate (create tables, add columns etc) the database.

 ## Table: _migrations_